-Suppliers make a profit by selling goods and services at higher prices than their cost to produce.
-How much of a profit suppliers make is determined by the cost of the factors of production to produce the product and on the suppliers' efficiency in producing the product.
-Since higher prices make it easier to earn a profit, and since the amount of profit is also dependent on the quantity sold, if increased demand raises prices, then suppliers will respond by increasing their supply, since that will allow them to earn a higher profit.
+Suppliers profit by selling goods and services at higher prices than their cost to produce.
+The amount of profit is determined by the cost of the factors of production to produce the product and on the suppliers' efficiency in producing the product.
+Since higher prices facilitate earning a profit, and since the amount of profit is also dependent on the quantity sold, if increased demand raises prices, then suppliers will respond by increasing their supply, since that will allow them to earn a higher profit.
 Of course, this is merely the law of supply, but it does not state how much supply will change when prices change.
-The elasticity of supply measures the percentage change in the quantity of supply compared to the percentage change in a supply determinant.
+The elasticity of supply measures the percentage change in the quantity of supply compared to the percentage change in a supply determinant, much like how the elasticity of demand is measured.
 Although the elasticity of supply can be measured against several supply determinants, the most important is the price.
 The price elasticity of supply measures the percentage change in supply quantity compared to the percentage change in the price, which, in turn, determines the change in total revenue.

 |Price Elasticity of Supply||=||Quantity Change Percentage|